rafalcieslak/bluetoothcube/README.md

 ### Linux

-To run locally on a Linux machine, use `python3 -m main`.
+To run locally on a Linux machine, install python requirements from `requirements-linux.txt` file, then use `python3 -m main`.

 ### Android